Opus10/django-pgtrigger/docs/tutorial.rst

 triggers you can configure without having to write ``PL/pgSQL`` syntax.

-When declaring a trigger, one must provide the following attributes:
+When declaring a trigger, one must provide the following required attributes:

 * **when**